jamesonwilliams/medium-sdk-java/README.md

 This is actively under development and should not yet be considered stable.
 Gating issues are:

  - There are no tests.
 Seriously?
-Ya. ```¯\_(ツ)_/¯```
+Ya. ```¯\_(ツ)_/¯``` (#YOLO?)
- - To be considered *stable*, you'd have to (at least) be able to use the distributed binary form of this software without modifcation.
-   At present, you'd have to check out the code and tinker.
- - No good story around error handling or logging
+ - Story around eror handling and logging needs improvement
- - Some development kruft left lingering in the `dependencies` package
- - Not all APIs are implemented.
- - Needs a bit of work to be usable on Android (in 2017, why else would you write a Java client SDK, really, I ask?)
+ - Needs a bit of work to be usable on Android
+ - Token refresh and upload image are not implemented.
+ - `MediumClient.Builder` should exist, to allow customizations of SDK features without rebuilding the project.

 ## Demo